 String your leaves onto a rope that is slightly wider in diameter than the hole you punched.
 This will allow you to position your leaves along the rope without them all sliding to the center.
 If you’re using a rope or string that is thinner and the leaves don’t stay in place, try hot gluing the leaves in place.

-To finish, drill a hole at the top of each wood slice and tie them onto your garland with string or twine.
+To finish, drill a hole at the top of each wood slice and tie them onto your garland with string or twine leaving a few leaves in between the letters.

 That’s it!
 String up your pretty fall garland and enjoy.